All Episodes

 You might not think that in a minute.

-I'm not giving my mega ditto shout out today because Rush I disagree with every single thing that you have said about illegal immigration.
+I'm not giving my mega ditto shout-out today because, Rush, I disagree with every single thing that you have said about illegal immigration.

-Okay, well now wait a second.
+Okay, well, wait a second.

-And you hope it never ends.
+Dittos just means you like the show, and you hope it never ends.

-I'm I'm not liking it today.
+I'm not liking it today.

-I I I can't stand the way that you sound today.
+I can't stand the way that you sound today.

 It's driving me absolutely crazy.

-Elizabeth, you're absolutely you're hitting below the belt now.
+Elizabeth, you're hitting below the belt now.

-I I'm sorry.
+I'm sorry.

 I am so sorry, but that's exactly what you guys are sounding like.